Most of us have heard the famous tongue twister that goes like this:

 Ask students to work in pairs, helping each other to write down a list of words that start with the first letter of their names.
 Once the list has been created, ask them to create their own tongue twister.
 Remind them that it can be funny but has to make sense.
 Share with the class.

-Invite your students to participate in a dictogloss, which is essentially a classroom activity that incorporates listening, speaking, reading and writing.
+Invite your students to participate in a dictogloss, a classroom activity that incorporates listening, speaking, reading and writing.

 Select a medium length tongue twister that may be new for the class (and you!) here.

 Read the tongue twister once, asking students to just listen.
 Repeat a second time, asking them to copy down key words that will help them to remember the verse.
 Then ask them to try to recreate what they heard.
 Share the results, and then re-read the actual tongue twister.
 How close did they come to the original?